 - Marie-Noëlle AbiYaghi, Léa Yammine, Mariam Younes (eds).
 “Lebanese, refugee, and migrant women in Lebanon: From sociopolitical marginality to turnaround strategies,” Civil Society Review, issue 2.
 Beirut: Lebanon Support.
 2016.
 Available on: https://civilsociety-centre.org/resource/civil-society-review-issue-2-le...

 - Marie-Noëlle AbiYaghi, Bassem Chit, Léa Yammine (eds).“Revisiting Inequalities in Lebanon: the case of the “Syrian refugee crisis” and gender dynamics,” Civil Society Review, issue 1.
 Beirut: Lebanon Support.
 2015.
 Available on: https://civilsociety-centre.org/resource/civil-society-review-issue-1-re...

-Mia holds a BA in Political Sciences and Public Administration from USJ, and also pursued a double Master degree in Management at ESA (Lebanon) and ESCP Europe.
+Mia holds a BA in Political Sciences and Public Administration from USJ, as well as a double Master degree in Management from ESA (Lebanon) and ESCP Europe.